Skip To Main Content

 “Genius” is a fictional book with some sci-fi dystopian elements, and tells the story of an international competition known as “Genius”, in which prodigies world-wide use their skills to compete for recognition and opportunity.
 The reason why I think this story promotes inclusivity is because of the wide array of characters.
 The story features children of all sorts of backgrounds who are of different ethnicity, who come from all over the world and who have different occupations, identities, and struggles, but still are able to bond over the competition and their similarities despite what would seem like huge differences.

-‘And that is what I personally adore about this book; the characters, how diverse and unique every one of them were.
+‘'And that is what I personally adore about this book; the characters, how diverse and unique every one of them were.
 My favorite character is one of the protagonists, a youthful girl leading a double life.
 At home she is an obedient young Asian girl who exceeds in school, but when nobody’s watching, she’s a powerful activist who puts her life in danger to expose unethical behavior amongst the higher power using the internet.

-‘This book addresses the topic of identity and inclusion in such an incredible, interesting way beneath its main plot.
+‘'This book addresses the topic of identity and inclusion in such an incredible, interesting way beneath its main plot.
 And though it ended on a cliffhanger with nothing to follow (that I’m aware), I still consider it to be one of the unexpectedly best books I have read recently.
 I highly recommend it for anyone who is trying to find out what their talents are and where they fit in, or just enjoys a good, nerdy thriller. ”

 ISKL Book Review No. 4 and No. 5 by Gregorio S., and Tommy P., Grade 8 students